gear-tech/gear/README.md

 </p>

 <h3 align="center">
-Gear Protocol is a Substrate-based platform for developers allowing anyone to run dApp in a few minutes.
+Gear Protocol is a Substrate-based solution for developers, enabling anyone to run a dApp in just a few minutes.
 </h3>

 #